 - Add the potatoes and gently stir to combine so the chorizo coats the potatoes.
 Cook for a few minutes, tossing frequently.
-Season with salt and pepper to taste and serve garnished with chopped fresh cilantro if desired.
+Season with salt and pepper to taste and serve garnished with chopped fresh cilantro, if desired.

 How To Tell When Mexican Chorizo Is Fully Cooked?

 Similar to Italian sausage or breakfast sausage, Mexican chorizo gets a bit darker in color when cooked.
 Another sign that your chorizo is fully cooked is the fact that the fat renders leaving behind little bits of cooked sausage.
-Personally, I find Mexican chorizo more delicious when is well-done and looks a bit dry and crispy.
+Personally, I find Mexican chorizo more delicious when it is well-done and looks a bit dry and crispy.

 Do I have To Pre-Cook The Potatoes?